apache/nuttx-apps/nshlib/README.txt

   Create a ramdisk consisting of <nsectors>, each of size
   <sector-size> (or 512 bytes if <sector-size> is not specified.
-  The ramdisk will be registered as /dev/ram<n> (if <n> is not specified, mkrd will attempt to register the ramdisk as /dev/ram0.
+  The ramdisk will be registered as /dev/ram<minor>.
+If <minor> is not specified, mkrd will attempt to register the ramdisk as /dev/ram0.

   Example: